11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 .1 A team that does not wish to enter playdowns must indicate such intent prior to the ALLIANCE classification meeting.

-.2 All teams qualifying for ALLIANCE or OHF playdowns must fulfill their obligation to their association(s).
+.2 All teams qualifying for ALLIANCE or OHF playdowns must fulfill their obligation to their Association(s).

 .3 Failure to comply with 11.1.1 or 11.1.2 of this Rule will result in a one (1)-year suspension of the team.